CosmOS-Creators/docs/sites/whatIs/referenceProject/structure.rst

 Structure
 =============================
+This page will introduce the structure of the CosmOS reference project.

 The reference project uses STM IDE project structure, and it is possible to open, compile and debug in it.
     ::